Coast guardians program

-On ground activities such as weeding, planting and erosion prevention are integrated with theory based learning covering a range of conservation topics and is linked to school curriculum.
+On ground activities such as weeding, planting, mulching, erosion prevention and rubbish removal are integrated with theory based learning covering a range of conservation topics and is linked to school curriculum.

 The program is also aimed at fostering partnerships between the schools, GORCC, local community organisations and local environmental volunteer groups.

-Schools participating and coastal sites undergoing rehabilitation are:
+Schools currently participating in the program and the coastal sites undergoing rehabilitation on the Surf Coast are:

 - Geelong Lutheran College: Whites Gap and Fishermans Beach Torquay.

-- Lorne Aireys Inlet P-12: Erskine River Top Bank & North Lorne Beach, Lorne
+- Lorne Aireys Inlet P-12: Erskine River Top Bank, North Lorne Beach and Lorne Point, Lorne.

-- Surf Coast Secondary College: Spring Creek, play ground near Whites Gap and Cosy corner/Point Danger area, Torquay.
+- Surf Coast Secondary College: Spring Creek, Torquay.